How to Qualify as a Full Status or Principal Real Estate Agent

 To maintain your status, you will need to earn CPD points.
 Click here for details about the CPD process and complete your non-verifiable CPD points online by registering here.

-To become a Principal Property Practitioner, you must be found competent in NQF5 Real estate.
-You do not have to have written your PDE4 exam to begin your NQF5 studies, however this exam must be completed.
-To start your NQF5 studies you must have completed your NQF4.
+To become a Principal Property Practitioner, you must be competent in an NQF Level 5 in Real Estate.
+You do not have to have written your PDE4 exam to begin your NQF5 studies; however, this exam must be completed to become a property practitioner.
+To start your NQF5 studies, you must have completed your NQF4.

-- Check whether you qualify to be exempt from NQF5.
-Click here to check your qualification against the EAAB Matrix.
-If you think you qualify for exemption, apply for this (this can take two months).
+- Check whether you qualify for an exemption from NQF5.
+Click here to check your qualification against the PPRA Matrix.
+If you think you qualify for an exemption, apply for this (this can take two months).

-- If you are not exempt, determine whether you need to complete:
+- If you are not exempt, you will need to complete one of the following:

 - NQF5 Recognition of Prior Learning (RPL) course – a three-month course.
 Click here to check whether you qualify.
 If you do, then register for this short course